Overview

 Geologic History

 It is estimated that South America and Africa were joined until 150 million years ago, before starting to split.
-Over time, the South American plate collided with the Pacific plates, resulting in the uplift and formation of the Andes mountain range which runs all along the west of South America.
+Over time, the South American plate collided with the Pacific plates, resulting in the uplift and formation of the Andes mountain range, which runs all along the west of South America.

 Geologic Composition